julieinsan/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > chmod -R [directory] 755 changes the permissions of directory and files within, -R means include directory's contents, chown <user>:<group> <file> changes the ownership of <file> to user and group,
+> > chmod -R [directory] 755 changes the permissions of directory and files within, -R means include directory's contents, chown <user>:<group> <file> changes the ownership of <file> to user and group, find ~ -size +10M: finds from ~ directory files whose size exceed 10Mb, find -name "*.txt" finds all files with .txt extension, man <cmd> gives the help information for a command with the relevant arguments, cd ..: go up a level, cd <path>: go to specified directory, pwd: print working directory, exit: close shell.

 ---